bmaclean/currency-exchange/README.md

 ## About \<currency-exchange\>

-An application to visualize foreign exchange rates and buy/sell currencies.
+An application to visualize currency exchange rates for both current and historical data.

 ## Start the project